Idli wada (1 piece)

 Choose Whole Grains

-Add a small amount of healthy fats, such as a handful of nuts or seeds, to your meal to slow digestion.
+Add a source of healthy fats, such as a handful of nuts (almonds, walnuts) or a slice of avocado, which can aid in reducing glucose spikes.

 Find Glucose response for your favourite foods